djplaner/blog/docs/2008/09/24/what-underpins-student-centered-education/index.md

----
+﻿---
 categories:
 - elearning
 - plescquni
-date: 2008-09-24 11:17:31+10:00
-next:
-  text: '"Design as reification, commodification and ideology: A critical view of
-    IS design science"'
-  url: /blog/2008/09/24/design-as-reification-commodification-and-ideology-a-critical-view-of-is-design-science/
-previous:
-  text: What is research?
-How do you do it?
-  url: /blog/2008/09/19/what-is-research-how-do-you-do-it/
-title: What underpins student-centered education
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: Tony Bowes
   author_email: vrbones@gmail.com
   author_ip: 150.101.181.34
   author_url: null
-      content: 'We still have the discussion as my blog software should tell hers about my comment.
+  content: 'We still have the discussion as my blog software should tell hers about
+    my comment.
 But our contributions are captured in our own little bits of the blogosphere.

     Unfortunately blogger still refuses to implement trackbacks, so I''ll have to
     <a href="http://www.vrbones.com/2008/09/plescqu.html" rel="nofollow">join in the
     conversation</a> manually ...'
   date: '2008-09-24 15:13:58'
   date_gmt: '2008-09-24 05:13:58'
   id: '1603'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2008-09-24 01:17:31
+next:
+  text: '"Design as reification, commodification and ideology: A critical view of
+    IS design science"'
+  url: /blog/2008/09/24/design-as-reification-commodification-and-ideology-a-critical-view-of-is-design-science/
-    []
+pingbacks: []
+previous:
+  text: What is research?
+How do you do it?
+  url: /blog/2008/09/19/what-is-research-how-do-you-do-it/
+template: blog-post.html
+title: What underpins student-centered education
+type: post
 ---
 After a long deal due to contextual and individual (i.e. mine) limitations, the first of the two [PLEs@CQUni project's](http://cddu.cqu.edu.au/index.php/PLEs%40CQUni) research staff has arrived and started work.
 Welcome Jocene.